Sexual Harassment at Work

 Hostile work environment harassment is grounds for legal action when the conduct is unwelcome, based on sex, and severe or pervasive enough to create an abusive or offensive working environment.
-Elements which courts analyze in determining whether this standard has been met include:
+Elements which courts analyze in determining whether a hostile environment harassment claim is valid include:

 - Whether the conduct was verbal, physical, or both;

 - Frequency of the conduct;

 - Whether the conduct was hostile or patently offensive;

 - Whether the alleged harasser was a co-worker or supervisor;